indianautistics/website-indian-autistics/_posts/2024-03-22-reasonable-accomodations.md

 ---

-As a disabled person living in a society that wasn't built for him, my life is a series of unreasonable choices if seen from an able bodied lense.
+As a disabled person living in a society that wasn't built for him, my life is a series of unreasonable choices if seen from an able bodied lens.

 ---